deepfakes/faceswap/README.md

 We are not trying to denigrate celebrities or to demean anyone.
 We are programmers, we are engineers, we are Hollywood VFX artists, we are activists, we are hobbyists, we are human beings.
 To this end, we feel that it's time to come out with a standard statement of what this software is and isn't as far as us developers are concerned.

-- FaceSwap is not for creating porn
+- FaceSwap is not for creating inappropriate content.
 - FaceSwap is not for changing faces without consent or with the intent of hiding its use.
 - FaceSwap is not for any illicit, unethical, or questionable purposes.
 - FaceSwap exists to experiment and discover AI techniques, for social or political commentary, for movies, and for any number of ethical and reasonable uses.